y2ksayed/test2/README.md

 # DAT-course-materials-students
-This repo is specifically for DAT students to submit homework assignments, follow along with coding lessons, labs, and projects.
+This repo is specifically for DAT students to submit homework and project assignments, as well as follow along with coding lessons and labs.